Sk2195/My-Dashboards/README.md

 - [A Beginner's Guide to Data Science]: Showcases skills needed to be a data scientist and what employers look for.
 - [Netflix]: Provides an overview of Netflix memberships.
-- View the dashboard [https://github.com/Sk2195/My-Dashboards/blob/main/HR%20Dashboard.twbx] [HR  Dashboard: Provides an overview of employee attrition.
+- View the dashboard at: [https://public.tableau.com/views/HRDashboard_16809864903260/Dashboard1?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link] [HR  Dashboard: Provides an overview of employee attrition.

 ## How to View the Dashboards